nativewind/nativewind/apps/website/docs/customization/colors.md

 ## Platform Colors

-Unlike the web, which uses a common color palette, native platforms have their own unique system colors which as access through [PlatformColor](https://reactnative.dev/docs/platformcolor)
+Unlike the web, which uses a common color palette, native platforms have their own unique system colors which are accessible through [PlatformColor](https://reactnative.dev/docs/platformcolor).

 NativeWind allows you to use access PlatformColor via the `platformColor()` utility.